 To restart, simply turn off your iPhone the old-fashioned way.
 Hold down the Sleep/Wake button, also known as the power button, on the upper right-hand side of your iPhone.
 When the screen says “slide to power off,” do so.
 Give your iPhone a minute or two, then power it back on.
 Try your sync again.

 Still having trouble?
 A hard reset comes next.
-To do this, hold your power and home buttons at the same time.
-Let go when the screen changes.
+To do this, hold the power and Home button at the same time.
+On the iPhone 7 and 7 Plus, hold the power and volume down button at the same time.
+Let go of both buttons when the display turns black and the Apple logo appears.
 Your iPhone should turn off and back on again on its own.

 It’s possible that you accidentally changed a setting that is keeping you from syncing your iPhone.
 You can reset your settings to factory default by going to Settings → General → Reset → Reset All Settings.
 Enter your iPhone pass code, and follow the prompts.